jckarter/clay/doc/language-reference.md

 * The infix `/` operator desugars to the `divide` operator function.
 * The infix `%` operator desugars to the `remainder` operator function.

-These operators are all left-associative among each other.
+These operators are left-associative among each other.

 #### <a name="additiveoperators"></a>Additive operators